microbiome/miaTime/README.md

-# Microbiome time series manipulation with miaSim
+# Microbiome time series manipulation with miaTime

 This R package can be used to analyse time series data for microbial communities.
 The package is part of [miaverse](microbiome.github.io),